2024-2025 Wharton MBA Essay Tips + An Example

 Originally published on July 13, 2023.
 Updated on July 3, 2024.

 The Wharton MBA essay prompts are confirmed for 2024-2025 and they remain unchanged from last year.
-The questions are direct and allow enough word count to paint a robust picture of who you are and why Wharton is right for you (and vice versa).
+The questions are direct.
+They allow enough word count.
+Paint a robust picture of who you are.
+Explain why Wharton is right for you.
 As such, this application can be a good one to tackle early in the process.
 The deadlines are also early in each round, which lends additional credence to this approach.

 To help you get started, we’re sharing a Wharton MBA essay example as well as some tips to use while crafting your own.